qxf2/qxf2-page-object-model/Readme.md

 --------
-A Pythonic Selenium and Appium test automation framework.
+A Pythonic Selenium and Appium test automation framework
 --------
 You can use this test automation framework to write: